fryske-akademy/g2p-frysk0/README.md

 The file `g2p.fst` contains a trained g2p model that was trained on the basis of the Frysk Hânwurdboek, the Foarkarswurdlist and a short supplementary list.
 It does not include primary stress marks.
 The file `g2p_stress.fst` contains a trained g2p model that was trained on the basis of the Frysk Hânwurdboek and a short supplementary list.
 It includes primary stress marks.
 The file `fy_frysk-ud-1.0-20240313.udpipe` contains a trained udpipe model.

-The file `Frysk.txt` is added as an example text.
-It can be processed by entering the following command in a terminal:
+The file `Frysk.txt` is added as an example text and can be processed by entering the following command in a terminal:

 `./graph2phon.R -i Frysk.txt -f -o Frysk.xlsx -x`<br>

 where the result is stored as an Excel spreadsheet in Frysk.xlsx, or read from pipe:

 `cat Frysk.txt|./graph2phon.R -i - -e -t > Frysk.tsv`<br>